 Click here to practice with ex-Meta PM coaches

-First, let’s take a look at the execution (analytical thinking) interview’s place in the product management hiring process, and then we’ll dive into what it aims to assess you on.
+First, let’s take a look at the analytical thinking interview’s place in the product management hiring process, and then we’ll dive into what it aims to assess you on.

-The execution interview is one of three types of interviews you’ll face if you’re applying for a product manager role at Meta, the others being a “product sense” interview and a “leadership & drive” (behavioral) interview.
+The analytical thinking interview is one of three types of interviews you’ll face if you’re applying for a product manager role at Meta, the others being a “product sense” interview and a leadership & drive (behavioral) interview.

-You will face execution questions both at the initial first-round stage (phone or video interview) and at the onsite interview.
+You will face analytical thinking questions both at the initial first-round stage (phone or video interview) and the onsite interview.
 You’ll be expected to lead the conversation, and you’ll need to sketch out your answer on a whiteboard or the online equivalent.

 For a closer look at the PM interview process at Meta and more information on the two other types of interview rounds within it, take a look at our ultimate Meta product manager interview guide.